cyberbotics/webots/docs/reference/supervisor.md

 # robot relative to world.
 rot_ur10e = np.transpose(rot_ur10e)

-# get the translation between the robot and the world.
-Basically where the origin of our new realative frame is.
+# Get the translation between the robot and the world (basically where the origin
+# of our new relative frame is).
 # No need to use the reverse vector, as we will subtract instead of add it later.
 pos_ur10e = np.array(ur10e.getPosition())